hyperledger-solang/solang/docs/language.rst

     import "foo.sol";

+Solang will look for the file `foo.sol` in the same directory as the current file.
+You can specify more directories to search with the ``--importpath`` commandline option.

 This means that every type defined in `foo.sol` is now usable in your Solidity file, actually also on the lines before the import statement.
 However, if a type with the same name is defined in `foo.sol` and also in the current file, you will get a warning.
 Note that if the same file